 2012-13: Mantha, playing defenseman, skated in 52 games for Sioux City in his first USHL season.
 He scored 1 goals with 6 assist and was +15 with 48 penalty minutes.
 The Musketeers finished sixth in the Western Conference; missing the USHL playoffs.
 Mantha was invited to USA Hockey’s Select 17 Player Development Camp.

 2013-14: Mantha began the USHL season with Sioux City before being traded to Indiana in January.
 He represented the USA in the 2013 Ivan Hlinka Memorial and 2013 World Junior A Challenge tournaments.
 Mantha had 1 goal with 5 assist and was an even plus/minus with 51 penalty minutes in 29 games with the Musketeers before joining Eastern conference-leading Indiana.
 Playing with the USA U19 team at the WJAC he was scoreless with 16 penalty minutes in four games.
 Mantha had 1 assist and was +2 with 27 penalty minutes in five games for the USA U18 team at the Ivan Hlinka Tournament.
-He skated in the USA Hockey/CCM All-American Prospects Game in September and was ranked 179th amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+He skated in the USA Hockey/CCM All-American Prospects Game in September and was ranked 149th amongst North American skaters in the Central Scouting final rankings.
+The New York Rangers selected Mantha in the fourth round (104th overall) in the 2014 NHL Draft.